-Some people think giving a diaper gift is a bit cheesy.
-But it is not - it is perfectly okay!
-And it is extremely useful because every family with a baby is in need of lots and lots of diapers.
+Giving a diaper gift is very practical as every family with a baby is in need of lots and lots of diapers.

-We show you some cute ways of how to make something special out of a pampers gift!
+Let me show you some cute ways of how to make something unique out of diapers!

 Diapers are a great gift idea for everybody but especially for: